 Walking back out into the garden, it is time to consider staying longer.
 Over the tree tops is seen a royal blue Talavera tiled cupola; the tower of the tasting room and cellar.
 Travelers are welcomed to reserve their tasting here or if you would like to lunch at the El Jardín in the outdoor garden, speak to the friendly guard at the gate.
 Here under the trees with the vast view of the vineyards and mountains, Chef Costantino Dalobon, from Venice, creates large tantalizing pizza with thin crispy crust, adding his own artistic flair for unique presentations.
 Ask for one of the angels to join in for a perfect pairing.
 The menu offers many more surprises.
 All the while there is this feeling of being present in a mystical setting.

-The pièce de rèsistance is being invited into the home of Tru Miller, with Omar Acosta as the guide.
-He speaks of her with the highest respect.
-The grande dame of the Valle de Guadalupe has opened her home, in which she still resides, as a Bed and Breakfast.
-Staying in one of the beautiful rooms, guests are treated to breakfast and a wine tasting in the private cellar.
+When staying in one of the beautiful rooms of the B&B, guests are treated to breakfast and a wine tasting in the private cellar.
 Stepping into the inner court yard, the impressions of so many fine details takes time to gather in.
 The splendid fountain, fills both sight and sound spilling into clear shining pools below.
 The architecture is a replication of an old castle on the Caspian Sea.
 Many red brick arches cause geometric patterns of sunlight within shadows.
 Omar is well versed in all the details and is a perfect escort speaking almost reverently of his experiences since joining the staff.
 He points out a glossy raven landing on top of the fountain.
 It peers down at us with keen curiosity.

 From the patio, we step into the grand living room, art objects are everywhere and a bouquet of roses fresh from the garden burst open in every color.
 Omar guides us through into the elegant dining room.
 Seating can be reserved for lunch and dinner whether or not you are staying in the six guest rooms.
 Even here the angels watch over our slumber.
 During these meals, the best of the reserve wines is poured.
 Tru Miller is very proud of their ongoing project of creating a world class reserve cellar.
 It is being seen that Gabriel and Rafael have an impressive capacity for aging.
 Tru Miller’s special and thoughtful touch can be seen everywhere in the attention to beauty and comfort.
 She welcomes guests with the graciousness of the old world.
 The Adobe Guadalupe fills all five senses and well beyond.
 Visit Adobe Guadalupe’s beautiful website that literally sings to the heart of wanderlust.